A 41-year-old gentleman presented to the ED with a three-day history of vomiting blood and the passage of dark black stool rectally.

 This month we have 2 sections.
 Part 1 we discuss Timing of endoscopy, New in EM Haloperidol for migraine, New in EM Drugs v DCC in A Fib.
 Part 2 we discuss the RCEM guideline on suspected internal drug traffickers

-This session will deal with the assessment and management of alcoholic liver disease.
+This module covers the assessment and management of alcoholic liver disease.